Berger memorial

 Is it wheelchair accessible?

-Check the official website for current information regarding accessibility options at the memorial.
+Check the official website for specific accessibility information regarding the Berger Memorial.

 Can I buy tickets online?

-Please refer to the official website for details on ticket purchasing options, as this information can change.
+Check the official website for details on ticket purchasing options and availability.

 Are there restrooms and cafes?